Athletic Performance and Energy Deficit

 “Repeatedly, my mother, my doctors and my nutritionists told me how serious my amenorrhea and low bone density was, but I chose not to

-Gaining peak performance by sacrificing nutrition, especially during puberty, may lead to Athletic Energy Deficit (AED) and a decrease in bone formation and increase in bone fractures.
-AED may even put a young female athlete at risk for early osteoporosis.
+Gaining peak performance by sacrificing nutrition, especially during puberty, may lead to Athletic Performance and Energy Deficit (APED) and a decrease in bone formation and increase in bone fractures.
+APED may even put a young female athlete at risk for early osteoporosis.
 Fueling the body translates to better performance and better bones. hear it.
 Running fast and staying skinny were too important to me....”
 Clara Horowitz, Runner, NCAA 5-time All-American National Cross-country Medalist, Spokesperson for American Bone Health.

-AED is a gap in energy.
-AED results when sustained activity (energy output) is not balanced with a proportional increase in nutrition (energy input).
-AED often develops when there is pressure to change eating habits, particularly in some sports where a low body weight is encouraged.
+APED is a gap in energy.
+APED results when sustained activity (energy output) is not balanced with a proportional increase in nutrition (energy input).
+APED often develops when there is pressure to change eating habits, particularly in some sports where a low body weight is encouraged.

 The years around puberty are a time of rapid bone formation.
 Girls build 60% to 80% of their bone mass by age 18.
 Whenever pre-teen and teenage girls do not eat enough to meet their energy needs they face “energy deficit”.
 If nutrition is insufficient, the body may try to conserve energy by shutting down systems that are important to bone growth and reproductive development.